Table of contents

 - Keep other family members or roommates out of the room you’re filming in.
 Other voices and sounds can be distracting.

-Here are some of the best examples of video resumes for inspiration.
-It is best to check out what other people are doing before you film your own.
+We did the research and found the best examples of video resumes for inspiration.
+It is best to check out what other people are doing before you film your own, to make sure you’re going in the right direction.

 Get Ready to Get Noticed